Computer Engineering (English) | |||||

 Program Outcomes | ||||||||||

-1) Sufficient knowledge in mathematics, science and engineering related to their branches; the ability to apply theoretical and practical knowledge in these areas to model and solve engineering problems. | ||||||||||
+1) Adequate knowledge in mathematics, natural sciences, and computer engineering; ability to apply theoretical and applied knowledge in these areas to model and solve engineering problems. | ||||||||||

-2) The ability to identify, formulate, and solve complex engineering problems; selecting and applying appropriate analysis and modeling methods for this purpose. | ||||||||||
+2) Ability to identify, define, formulate, and solve complex engineering problems; ability to select and apply appropriate analysis and modeling methods for this purpose. | ||||||||||

-3) The ability to design a complex system, process, device or product under realistic constraints and conditions to meet specific requirements; the ability to apply modern design methods for this purpose.
-(Realistic constraints and conditions include such issues as economy, environmental issues, sustainability, manufacturability, ethics, health, safety, social and political issues, according to the nature of design.) | ||||||||||
+3) Ability to design a complex system, process, device, or product to meet specific requirements under realistic constraints and conditions; ability to apply modern design methods for this purpose.
+(Realistic constraints and conditions may include factors such as economic, environmental, sustainability, manufacturability, ethical, health, safety, social, and political issues, depending on the nature of the design.) | ||||||||||

-4) Ability to develop, select and use modern techniques and tools necessary for engineering applications; ability to use information technologies effectively. | ||||||||||
+4) Ability to develop, select, and use modern techniques and tools necessary for computer engineering applications; ability to effectively use information technologies. | ||||||||||

-5) Ability to design experiments, conduct experiments, collect data, analyze and interpret results for examination of engineering problems. | ||||||||||
+5) Ability to design experiments, conduct experiments, collect data, analyze and interpret results for the investigation of computer engineering problems. | ||||||||||

-6) The ability to work effectively in disciplinary and multidisciplinary teams; individual work skill. | ||||||||||
+6) Ability to work effectively both individually and in intra-disciplinary and multi-disciplinary teams. | ||||||||||

-7) Effective communication skills in Turkish oral and written communication; at least one foreign language knowledge. | ||||||||||
+7) Ability to communicate effectively in oral and written form; proficiency in at least one foreign language. | ||||||||||

-8) Awareness of the need for lifelong learning; access to knowledge, ability to follow developments in science and technology, and constant self-renewal. | ||||||||||
+8) Recognition of the need for lifelong learning; ability to access information, follow developments in science and technology, and continuously improve oneself. | ||||||||||

-9) Professional and ethical responsibility. | ||||||||||
+9) Awareness of professional and ethical responsibility. | ||||||||||

-10) Information on project management and practices in business life such as risk management and change management; awareness about entrepreneurship, innovation and sustainable development. | ||||||||||
+10) Knowledge of business practices such as project management, risk management, and change management; awareness of entrepreneurship, innovation, and sustainable development. | ||||||||||

 No Effect | 1 Lowest | 2 Low | 3 Average | 4 High | 5 Highest |